CPJKU/search-result-bias-metrics/README.md

     * `CP (counter-prototypical)` - Counter-prototypical query variation (required for the ComSRB metrics)

 3. **Gender-specific words:**
-The file `wordlist_genderspecific.txt` contains the list of 32 gender-representative words per gender used in the RepSRB metrics.
+The file `SRB > RepSRB > resources > wordlist_genderspecific.txt` contains the list of 32 gender-representative words per gender used in the RepSRB metrics.
 It is taken from Rekabsaz et al. [2] (https://github.com/navid-rekabsaz/GenderBias_IR).

 ## Code